biojava/biojava.github.io/_wikis/BioJava:Tutorial:Installing_and_using_BioSQL.md

     $

-Let's walk through the session above. psql is the name of the PostgreSQL interactive shell.
-We invoke it to connect to the PostgreSQL server and accept commands for a database named gadfly that we had created earlier. psql starts and displays its user prompt.
+Let's walk through the session above. `psql` is the name of the PostgreSQL interactive shell.
+We invoke it to connect to the PostgreSQL server and accept commands for a database named `gadfly` that we had created earlier. `psql` starts and displays its user prompt.
 All psql commands begin with a backslash (\\).
-The \\i instructs psql to take input from a file.
-I instruct psql to take input from the biosqldb-pg.sql, biosqldb-assembly-pg.sql and biosql-accelerators-pg.sql successively. psql reads the SQL statements within each of the files and proceeds to construct the BioSQL database schema, printing out a summary of its actions as it proceeds.
-Finally, I quit the psql interactive shell with
+The `\i` instructs psql to take input from a file.
+I instruct psql to take input from the `biosqldb-pg.sql`, `biosqldb-assembly-pg.sql` and `biosql-accelerators-pg.sql` successively. psql reads the SQL statements within each of the files and proceeds to construct the BioSQL database schema, printing out a summary of its actions as it proceeds.
+Finally, I quit the psql interactive shell with `\q`.
-\\q.
 At this point you have a BioSQL schema installed and ready to run!!!

-Do remember that if you do not explicitly load the JDBC drivers in your code, you should set a Java environment variable to tell it what to look for like so:-
+Do remember that if you do not explicitly load the JDBC drivers in your code, you should set a Java environment variable to tell it what to look for like so:

     java -Djdbc.drivers=org.postgresql.Driver <whatever your java code is>